blytheking/blytheking.github.io/_teaching/PSTAT175.md

 location: "Santa Barbara, CA"
 ---

-For Fall 2025, I am teaching PSTAT175 (Survival Analysis), an undergraduate course covering survival analysis topics in R.
+For Fall 2025, I was a teaching assistant for PSTAT175 (Survival Analysis), an undergraduate course covering survival analysis topics in R.

 Responsibilities
 ======